ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 | relatedSample | 0..1 |  | ansis:SoilSample |  | link to a sample related to this context |
 | relatedSite | 1..1 |  | ansis:SoilSite |  | link to a soil site related to this context |
 | relatedSoilSurface | 0..1 |  | ansis:SoilSurface |  | soil surface of this entity |
-### ANSIS Soil Body - `ansis:SoilBody`
+### ansis:SoilBody

+*ANSIS Soil Body*.
 Part of the soil cover that is delineated at a scale useful for an application, and is homogeneous with regard to properties and/or spatial patterns.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[_Comment_\] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |